-- If you’re in a rush, you can put it inside a ziplock bag and place it in a bowl of warm water.
+Option 3: If you’re in a rush, you can put it inside a Ziploc bag and place it in a bowl of warm water.
 Let it thaw for about 30 minutes.

-Now that you have your thawed cream cheese, it’s easy to make it creamy again.
+Make frozen cream cheese creamy again by whisking it after thawing.
 It won’t be as creamy as fresh cream cheese, but the consistency will be greatly improved.
-First, use a spoon or a whisk to mix, then use either of the two methods below:
+First, prepare a fork or whisk for mixing.
+After which, simply follow either of the two methods below.

-It’s the easiest way to make frozen cream cheese creamy, soft, and less grainy.
-However, remember not to overheat or overcook it in the microwave.
+This is the easiest way to make frozen cream cheese creamy, soft, and less grainy.
+Just remember not to overheat it in the microwave.

-- Transfer the cream cheese to a container.
+Step 1: Transfer the cream cheese to a container.
 Pick one that is microwave-safe.

-Step 3: Stir it well and put it back in the microwave for another 10 seconds.
+Step 3: Stir it well.
+Afterward, microwave it for another 10 seconds.

-If you don’t like microwave heating, then you can use the stovetop method or the double-boiler to have more control over the heat.
+If you don’t like microwave heating, then you can use the stovetop method with a double-boiler to have more control over the heat.
 We also recommend finding the best saucepans to help you.

 How to Use Frozen Cream Cheese

-Cream cheese is a delicious ingredient that shouldn’t go to waste.
-With that thought goes the question many ask: can you freeze cream cheese?
+So to answer the question: can you freeze cream cheese?
 Again, the answer is a loud and resounding yes!
-But freezing might affect its texture, so you shouldn’t be using it as a spread or a rare cheesecake, but it still can be used in a wide range of recipes for both baking and cooking.
-So feel free to go ahead and freeze your cream cheese to keep for your future baking or cooking projects!
+But freezing might affect its texture, so it’s best to use it for certain recipes only.
+Feel free to go ahead and freeze your cream cheese for your future baking and cooking projects.

 Read Next: Can You Freeze Yogurt?
 Yes, Here Are 4 Ways!